 Keep your wheels shiny particularly before you put the car on the market.
 Remove dirt and grime and give them a good wipe of tire shine products.
 Regularly cleaning and polishing the wheels also keep them away from corrosion buildup and ugly stains.

 Your driving habits can significantly impact the condition of your vehicle.
-Speeding and aggressive driving will put a toll on your car’s engine and chassis, not to mention put you one step forward towards a potential road accident.
+Speeding and aggressive driving will put a toll on your car’s engine and chassis, not to mention putting you at a higher risk of being in an accident.

 But if you’ve tried to drive safely as you can, other drivers on the road may not.
 If you ever get involved in a collision, you need to be mindful of how to carry out the bodywork.
 Make sure to turn to experts in having the car’s shape and performance restored and opt for Original Equipment Manufacturer or OEM parts for the replacements.

-Your car is an asset because it gets you from A to B, but because it depreciates over time, you need to plan ahead.
-If you put yourself in the shoes of a car buyer, you would want to buy a used car that looks new and well-cared for.
-You don’t want to deal with every little issue like those dents and scratches and simply drive off a car that looks good and works well.
+Your car is more than just an asset because it gets you from A to B, but since it depreciates over time, you need to plan ahead.
+Think about it from your potential buyer’s perspective.
+You’d want to buy a used car that looks like new and has been well-cared for.
+You don’t want to deal with dents, dings, scratches, and mechanical issues.
+You just want a car that’s safe, looks good, and drives well.

-With this perspective, you should try to meet what the buyer needs from a used car to get the best asking price.
 You may have to expend effort for the vehicle’s cleaning, repair, and maintenance, but these are all investments in keeping your car with the highest possible value.
-You may not be able to redeem the original amount you spent for your vehicle when you bought it, but you can keep the price reasonably higher if you cared for the car and you have the proof to show for it.
+You may not be able to redeem the original amount you spent for your vehicle when you bought it, but you can get more if you cared for the car and you have the proof to show for it.